 The history book Shiji 史記 narrates the story of his birth.
 A descendant of Emperor Zhuan Xu 顓頊, Nü Xiu 女脩, swallowed an egg produced by a black bird, and gave birth to Da Ye 大業.
-Da Ye married Nü Hua 女華, daughter of Emperor Shao Dian 少典, and fathered Da Fei who assisted Yu the Great 大禹 in taming the floods, together with Hou Ji 后稷 and Gao Yao 皋陶.
-The emperor rewarded Da Fei with XXX (zaoyou 皁游).
-He married a daughter from the chieftain of the Yao 姚 and continued assisting Emperor Shun 舜 in the taming of wild animals.
+Da Ye married Nü Hua 女華, daughter of Emperor Shao Dian 少典, and fathered Da Fei, who assisted Yu the Great 大禹 in taming the floods, together with Hou Ji 后稷 and Gao Yao 皋陶.
+The emperor rewarded Da Fei with black streamer (zaoyou 皁游).
+Da Fei married a daughter from the chieftain of the Yao 姚 tribe and continued assisting Emperor Shun 舜 in the taming of wild animals.
 Da Fei was then given the name of Bo Yi 柏翳 and bestowed the surname of Ying 嬴, so that he is seen as the ancestor of families with that surname, especially the house of Qin 秦.

-Bo Yi's epiteths are "leader of animals" or "general of the worms".
-The Qing period scholar Liang Yusheng 梁玉繩 gives a very interesting explanation for a sentence in the Shangshu 尚書: Yi, actually Yan 燕, the king of birds (phoenix), offered cessation to four other ministers, representing wild animals like tiger, panther and bear.
+Bo Yi's epiteths were "leader of animals" or "general of the worms".
+The Qing period 清 (1644-1911) scholar Liang Yusheng 梁玉繩 (early 19th cent.) gives a very interesting explanation for a sentence in the Classic Shangshu 尚書: Yi, actually Yan 燕, the king of birds (phoenix), offered cessation to four other ministers, representing wild animals like tiger, panther and bear.
 Yu the Great also entrusted him with important government tasks and later even pland to hand the throne over to him as the most worthy of men, as a story in the ancient history Zhushu jinian 竹書紀年 goes, but Yu's son Qi 啓 usurped the throne and so founded the Xia dynasty 夏 (17th-15th cent.
 BCE).
 This story is also told in the Zhanguoce 戰國策 and the elegy Tianwen 天問 in the collection Chuci 楚辭 "Poetry of the South".